aces/Loris/modules/datadict/test/TestPlan.md

   [Automation Testing]
 3. Perform various searches and validate the results.
  - Use any combination of the available search criteria.
- - Make sure that when performing a keyword search the algorithm takes column Name, SourceField and Description into account.
  - Make sure that when you choose "Empty" in the Description combo box, all the rows returned have an empty description.
   [Automation Testing]
 4. Check that selecting multiple instruments returns all relevant results.
 5. Check that the table can be sorted according to any column (ascending and descending).
   [Automation Testing]
-6. Check that pushing the Clear button sets the Description search field to 'All', the Instruments search field to 'All instruments', clears the search keyword text field and performs a search with these criteria.
-Validate the results.
+6. Check that pushing the "Clear Filter" button sets resets all filters to empty [Automation Testing]
-  [Automation Testing]
 7. Check that if (and only if) you have the 'data_dict_edit' permission you can edit the Description field.
 Edit a description, access the Candidate Profile page and access the Data Dictionary page again.
 Make sure the edit was saved.
-  [Automation Testing]
-8. Make sure that search keywords are not case-sensitive and that when you specify more than one keyword, the search returns entries that match the whole string.
   [Automation Testing]
 9. Check that you can navigate through the search result pages (both by clicking on the numbers and arrows in the bottom right corner of the table).
   [Automation Testing]